websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging/configuring-remote-live-staging.md

 ## Configuring Remote Staging's Buffer Size

-When you're using Remote Live staging and you are publishing a large amount of content, your publication could be slow and cause a large amount of network traffic.
+When you're using Remote Live staging and you are publishing a large amount of content, this process can be slow and cause a large amount of network traffic.
 To help with this, Liferay DXP transfers data piecemeal, instead of one large data dump.
 You can control the size of data transactions by setting the following portal property in your `portal-ext.properties` file:

 ```
 staging.remote.transfer.buffer.size